 Charge-ordering (CO) instability has recently been one of the major topics in the field of strongly correlated electron systems.
 Here, elucidation of the observed anomalous behaviors of electrons associated with the CO phase transition has been the central issue.
-The issue includes questions on the slow charge dynamics above the transition temperature $T{\rm CO}$ as well as on the CO spatial patterns realized below $T{\rm CO}$.
-A well-known example is the vanadate bronze α' -NaV2O5 where the system may be modeled as a lattice of coupled ladders (or a trellis lattice) at quarter filling.^{1,2,3,4,5} Strong intersite Coulomb interactions between electrons are believed to be the origin of the CO instability.^{2,3} In this material, the CO with a zigzag ordering pattern is observed below $T{\rm CO} = 34$ K.^{6,7,8,9,10} and associated with this, a number of anomalous behaviors, which can be related to the slow dynamics of charge carriers (or charge fluctuations), have been observed above $T{\rm CO}$.^{10,11,12,13,14,15,16,17} Anomalous response of the spin degrees of freedom has also been noticed.
-9,18,19,20,21 It seems therefore natural to wonder how, in such systems, the spin degrees of freedom behave near the CO phase transition when they are on the slowly fluctuating charge carriers.
-In this paper, we consider this issue: i.e., what are the consequences of the slow charge fluctuation at $T > T{\rm CO}$ to the behavior of the spin degrees of freedom of the system?
+This includes questions on the charge dynamics above the transition temperature $T{\rm CO}$ as well as on the CO spatial patterns realized below $T{\rm CO}$.
+A well-known example is the vanadate bronze α' -NaV2O5 where the system may be modeled as a lattice of coupled ladders (or a trellis lattice) at quarter filling.^{1-5)} Strong intersite Coulomb interaction between electrons is believed to be the origin of the CO instability.^{2,3)} In this material, the CO with a zigzag ordering pattern is observed below $T{\rm CO} = 34 \text{ K},^{6-10}$ and associated with this, a number of anomalous behaviors, which can be related to the slow dynamics of charge carriers (or charge fluctuation), have been observed above $T{\rm CO}$.^{10-17)} Anomalous response of the spin degrees of freedom has also been noticed.^{9, 18-21} It seems therefore quite natural to wonder how in such systems the spin degrees of freedom behave near the CO phase transition when they are on the slowly fluctuating charge carriers.
+In this paper, we thus consider the issue: what are the consequences of charge fluctuation at $T > T{CO}$ to the spin degrees of freedom?

-One of the simplest models that allow for such situation is the anisotropic Hubbard ladders at quarter filling with the strong intersite Coulomb repulsions.
-We here use an effective Hamiltonian written in terms of the spin and pseudospin operators^{5,17,22,23} (where the latter represents the charge degrees of freedom).
-This Hamiltonian is derived from the Hubbard ladder model by the perturbation theory,^{5,22,23} where the hopping parameter between the rungs of the ladder is assumed to be small compared with the onsite and intersite Coulomb repulsions as well as the hopping parameter of the rung (i.e., the anisotropic ladder).3 Although the long-range CO is not realized in this model at T > 0 (since it is the 1D quantum-spin model), we can simulate anomalous behaviors of the spin degrees of freedom under the influence of strong charge fluctuations.
+One of the simplest models that allow for such situation is the anisotropic Hubbard ladders at quarter filling with the strong intersite Coulomb repulsion.
+We here use an effective Hamiltonian written in terms of the spin and pseudospin (representing charge degrees of freedom) operators.^{5, 17, 22, 23}) This Hamiltonian is derived from the Hubbard ladder model by the perturbation theory^{5, 22, 23}) where the hopping parameter between the rungs of the ladder is assumed to be small compared with the onsite and intersite Coulomb repulsions as well as the hopping parameter in the rung (i.e., the anisotropic ladder).3) Although the CO is not realized in this model (since it is the 1D quantum-spin model), we can simulate anomalous behaviors of the spin degrees of freedom under the strong charge fluctuation.
 We will apply the quantum Monte Carlo (QMC) method to this model to calculate the temperature dependence of the uniform spin susceptibility and the spin and charge excitation spectra, thereby clarifying consequences of the interplay between its spin and charge degrees of freedom.
-The density-matrix renormalization group (DMRG) method with the finite-temperature dependence of the specific heat of the model.
+The densitymatrix renormalization group (DMRG) method with the finite-temperature algorithm will also be used to calculate the temperature dependence of the specific heat of the model.